 Engine power is at the flywheel as measured on a MAHA rolling road, and weight is tested post-race WITHOUT driver.
 Spot checks will be carried out via the 750MC's own mobile MAHA unit, and competitors near class boundaries are urged to check outputs in advance via a local MAHA operator.
 Induction systems are free.
 Forced induction may be added to naturally aspirated engines.

-Team/Driver of the Day Vouchers and Discounts - New for 2019
+Team/Driver of the Day Vouchers and Discounts - Continued for 2020!

 All registered drivers are also eligible to receive 10% off products from TEGIWA.
 Read more HERE and see the Member Discount page (requires valid membership) for details of how to redeem the discount.